Kane Williamson: Captaincy

 In April 2019, he was named the captain of New Zealand's squad for the 2019 Cricket World Cup.
 During the tournament, he scored an unbeaten 106 to guide New Zealand to victory over South Africa, scoring his 3,000th run as captain of New Zealand in ODIs in the process.
 On 22 June, Williamson scored 148 runs off 154 balls in a 5-run victory over West Indies, his career best score in ODI cricket.
 One week later, in the match against Australia, Williamson became the third-fastest batsman, in terms of innings, to score 6,000 runs in ODIs, doing so in his 139th innings.
 At the end of the World Cup, he was awarded the Player of the Tournament award after becoming the highest scoring captain in a single World Cup, making 578 runs in 10 matches.
 He was named as captain of the 'Team of the Tournament' by the ICC and ESPNcricinfo.

 In November 2020, Williamson was nominated for the Sir Garfield Sobers Award for ICC Men's Cricketer of the Decade, and the award for Test cricketer of the decade.
 On 4 December, Williamson scored 251 runs, his highest test score, in the first innings of the first Test against West Indies and helped New Zealand win the match by an innings and 134 runs.

 In June 2021, he led New Zealand to victory in the inaugural ICC World Test Championship, beating India in the final by eight wickets.
 In August 2021, Williamson was named as the captain of New Zealand's squad for the 2021 ICC Men's T20 World Cup.
 Under his captaincy, New Zealand reached their third consecutive ICC event final across all formats after beating England in the semi-final of the T20 World Cup.
-In the final, Williamson scored a brilliant knock of 85 off 48 balls but ended up on the losing side after facing defeat to Australia by 8 wickets.
+In the final, Williamson scored a brilliant knock of 85 off 48 balls but ended up on the losing team after facing defeat to Australia by 8 wickets.
 He was New Zealand's top scorer in the tournament with 216 runs at an average of 43.20.